-Sande Hart is an award-winning leader in the fields of women’s empowerment and interfaith community building.
+Sande is a mother, grandmother, wife, aunt, and sister from the steep seaside cliffs in Southern California.
+She is an award-winning leader in the fields of women’s empowerment and interfaith community building.
 She founded the women’s interfaith grassroots international organization S.A.R.A.H.
-(The Spiritual And Religious Alliance for Hope) the morning of 911, an instinct to gather women of diverse faiths to protect all that they consider sacred, now in its 19th year.
-Sande is actively engaged in leadership in the peace, interfaith, compassion, indigenous peoples, community building and women’s empowerment sectors.
-She founded and served as director for the international organization Charter For Compassion’s Women and Girls sector, served as Chair for the United Religions Initiative for North America and the Women’s Task Force for The Parliament of World’s Religions.
-She is also the Founder of Compassionate California, which recently became established into law by the governor’s office as the first Compassionate State in the world.
+(The Spiritual And Religious Alliance for Hope) the morning of 911, an instinct to gather women of diverse faiths to protect all that they consider sacred, now in its 22nd year.
+Sande is actively engaged in leadership in the peace, interfaith, compassion, community building, and women’s empowerment sectors.

+Sande served on the Women's Task Force for The Parliament of The World's Religions, developing and producing the first-ever Women's Village at the 2023 conference.
+She founded and served as Director for the international organization The Charter For Compassion’s Women and Girls sector, creating the 9th sector of the international organization focused on compassion.
+She served as Chair for the United Religions Initiative for North America and is also the Founder of Compassionate California, which recently became established into law by the governor’s office as the first Compassionate State in the world.

-Sande has conducted countless workshops and produced major and smaller events in more than seven countries, presented on panels in universities, global and local organizations, and city and state level institutions including a historic project at a women’s prison.
-She has also had the honor of offering keynote addresses and currently presents regularly on podcasts and social media webinar platforms.
+Sande has conducted countless workshops and produced major and smaller events in more than seven countries, presented on panels in universities, global and local organizations, and city and state-level institutions.
+Sande is currently being inducted into the Women’s Oral History Archives for Claremont Colleges in California.
+Sande will barter for chocolate.